 Mount Nelson is served by 2 schools, including 1 primary, 1 secondary.
 The average ICSEA score is 1078, which is above the national average of 1,000.
 Public transport access includes 1 rail station, 35 bus stops.

-From an investment perspective, Mount Nelson offers a gross rental yield of 3.2%, rated as moderate yield.
+Looking at the investment signals, Mount Nelson shows a gross rental yield of approximately 2.5%, rated as low yield.
 Property prices are near the state median ($940K/$750K).
 The price-to-income ratio of 10.7x is considered stretched.
 House prices have moved -2.1% year-on-year.
+Population growth of -0.2% year-on-year points to declining demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.